pocoapoco/pocoapoco.github.io/me.md

 ---

 {% include social.html %}
-Hello, this is Sijing!
+Hi, this is Sijing!
 It's the beginning of 2020 and one of my new year's resolutions is to start a blog again soooo-- here it is. ( ﾟｰﾟ)

 ## This site